AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md

 # Create or modify custom access levels

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">** Don't delete, draft, or change the title of this article.
-The UI links to it via context-sensitive help.</p>
+Don't delete, draft, or change the title of this article.
+The UI links to it via context-sensitive help.
 -->

 As an Adobe Workfront administrator, you can create custom access levels and apply them to users, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).